thecandlestick/silverbullet/website/HashMap.md

 ### Open Hashing (chaining)

 In _open hashing_, a collision results in one of the two values being stored outside of the table.
-Each entry in the hash table is then a linked list of values, and lookup/insertion may involve searching through two or more nodes to find the desired _record_.
+Each entry in the hash table is then a linked list of values, and lookup/insertion may involve searching through multiple nodes to find the desired _record_.

 ![](img%2FOpenHash.gif)_KC: What is the worst-case time complexity for finding a key in a hash map using open hashing?_